Keerthick2309/criccbuzz/README.md

-Live Match Details
+Live Match Details:
 View real-time cricket match information including scores, teams, match status, and key moments, updated directly from live cricket APIs.

-Player Statistics
+Player Statistics:
 Analyze detailed batting and bowling statistics of players across formats, including runs, averages, strike rates, and performance highlights.

-SQL Queries & Analysis
+SQL Queries & Analysis:
 Cricket data is stored in a SQL database, allowing complex queries and analysis such as filtering matches, player performance trends, and team statistics.

-CRUD Operations
+CRUD Operations:
 The application supports Create, Read, Update, and Delete operations to manage player efficiently using a database-backed system.

+The below are the dependencies for the project please install

+import streamlit as st
+import requests
+import pandas as pd
+import mysql.connector
+from mysql.connector import Error